wewewer123/LOVE-VN-ENGINE/README.md

 - Switch: I'm still working out the specifics for building on the switch.

-- web: Open cmd in the "LOVE-VN-ENGINE" folder and then run "npm i love.js" followed by "npx love.js -m 20000000 -c --title LoveVN game.love Buildtools\build\web".
+- web: Create an universal build, call it game.love and place it in the "LOVE-VN-ENGINE" folder, then open cmd in that same folder and then run "npm i love.js" followed by "npx love.js -m 20000000 -c --title LoveVN game.love Buildtools\build\web".

 - iOS: On iOS it isn't easily possible to build an executable.